 At the conclusion of this program, the participant will be able to:

 Delivery of Content

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

 40 contact hours (6 hours specific to Pharmacotherapeutics)

 The program content meets the pharmacology continuing education requirements for the renewal of the advanced practice nurse prescriptive authority license.
-Nurses will receive 40 total continuing education credits of which 6 hours are specific to Pharmacology credit.
+Nurses will receive 40 total contact hours of which 6 hours are specific to Pharmacology.

 Criteria for Successful Completion

 The certificate of completion will be sent via email immediately upon the completion of the program evaluation.